FerCanAra/ADA_CpC/README.md

 ```
 alr build
 ```
-Now, press the Windows key and type VisualStduio.
+Now, press the Windows key and type VisualStudio.
 In the pop-up program, follow the instructions below:

 1. Go to File and open folder.
 Navigate to this folder ```C:\Users\user\project_name```.
 2. Open the src folder and you will find a file called ``project_name.adb``.
 Open it by clicking on it and paste the following code: